 Our A+R Linen Collection

 Linen is a favourite among many makers.
-It's sustainable and biodegradable properties make it a great eco choice when selecting fabric for your next garment or homewares project.
+It's sustainable and natural fibre properties make it a great eco choice when selecting fabric for your next garment or homewares project.

 Many of you are most probably very familiar with linen being an extremely versatile fabric to work with.
 Most woven patterns can be created from linen, depending on the weight and it's generally a very stable fabric to work with.
 It behaves well under the machine and holds a press well.

 Linen breathes beautifully, is comfortable against the skin, and is also a fairly easy fabric to care for.
 Sure, it wrinkles, but a quick press can fix that or just embrace those wrinkles for their natural charm!
-Also, if you're clever about reshaping you're garments when you hang them to dry, you can avoid the need to press after every wash.
+Also, if you reshape you're garments when you hang them to dry, you can avoid the need to press after every wash.

 Linen garments have an understated elegance to them making it a great fabric choice for creating classic shapes.
 It's beautiful drape and relaxed look have made it a fashion favourite throughout the years.

 Flax, the source for linen, is grown all over the world.
 However, European Flax comes from flax grown in the coastal band of Western Europe stretching from France through to Belgium and the Netherlands.